risenW/datasist-doc/contributing.md

 conda --version
 ```

-Create new virtual environment and install Python 3.5 and above:
+Create new virtual environment and install Python 3.5 or a later version:

 ```text
 $ conda create -n datasist-dev python=3.7